 These ploughs have simple designs of curved blades.
 They cut through the soil and lift it in one go.
 Usually, you attach them to gas-powered tractors to drag them on the field.
 If the soil is too hard, you might have to attach metal blades to it for better efficiency.

 This is a motorized plough with spinning blades.
-So, you can use some of these ploughing machines independently or attach it to your tractor.
+So, you can use some of these ploughing machines independently or attach them to your tractor.
 It can loosen the soil up to 7 inches deep and is very efficient for hard soil.

 Also known as harrow ploughs, these frames have 3 sets of 14-38 inches deep disks attached to the frame.
 Just like rotary tillers, these are also very efficient for extremely hard and dry soil.
 However, they aren’t self-driven – you need to pull them with a tractor.

 When you need to dig really deep into the soil, enough for improving irrigation and mixing water, air, nutrients and fertilizers, you use subsoilers.
-Also known as the mole plough, they have rake blades or rippers attached to the frame that are very efficient for intense ploughing.
+Also known as the mole plough, they have rake blades or rippers attached to the frame that is very efficient for intense ploughing.

 Seeding in agriculture requires a lot more skills than just placing them in the soil.
 When you’re seeding a single plant in a pot, you can place it by hand.
 However, when you want to achieve the highest yield, you need to place plenty of seeds in the right depth and at the right distance from each other – not an inch more and definitely not an inch less.

-Following are 3 common types of seeder machines:
+The following are 3 common types of seeder machines:

 These are devices that place your seeds at the right depth and distance from each other.
 After placing them in the soil, the device also covers them with soil in a way that it gets sunlight but is protected from pests.
 You need to attach these devices to your tractor which will then pull them across the field.
 They don’t work independently.

 Here’s how they work: